 2. May Aggravate Gestational Diabetes

-Pineapples have a good amount of natural sugar in them and if you are suffering from gestational diabetes then eating pineapples may increase your blood sugar levels during pregnancy.
-More amounts of sugar in your blood may cause complications in your pregnancy, or it may be harmful to your unborn baby too.
+Pineapples have good amounts of natural sugar in them, and if you are suffering from gestational diabetes, then eating pineapples may increase your blood sugar levels during pregnancy.
+More amounts of sugar in your blood could cause complications in your pregnancy, and it could be harmful to your baby as well.

-Here we have some sumptuous pineapple recipes that you may easily try for inducing labour:
+Here we have some sumptuous pineapple recipes that you can try for inducing labour:

 1. Yummy Pineapple and Date Smoothie

-This delicious smoothie is a great way of going into labour.
+This delicious smoothie is a great way to induce labour.

 What You Need

-- Pineapple slices with the core -2 to 3
+- Pineapple slices with the core – 2 to 3 slices

 - Vanilla almond mix